samskivert/compose/docs/content/goals.md

 address them all, as my overarching goal is for Compose to be used (at least by me) to build real software that improves the world, not just a research prototype.

+> Note: this list is in-progress and incomplete.

 ## Programming model

 ### Functional core